ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 1. Click the pencil icon to the right of the graph
 2. Select `Pie` from the dropdown menu

-So it looks like all of our 500 errors are contained in the `TW` (Taiwon) region.
+So it looks like all of our 500 errors are contained in the `TH` (Thailand) region.
 That is interesting, and without more information, we might be tempted to stop our RCA analysis here.
 There is always more to the story, as you will see.

 In the meantime, this is a useful graph!
 Let's save it to a Dashboard for future use.